 It seems every week we’re using the mailbag to put more pressure on Kirby Smart and the Georgia football team.
-That potentially sets an unfair level of expectations on Smart and this year’s team, so we should stop doing that. … Starting, eh, maybe next week.
+That potentially sets an unfair level of expectations on Smart and his team, so we should stop doing that. … Starting, eh, maybe next week.

 Is there enough of a blue chip talent gap between Georgia’s 2017 roster (57) and the rest of the East (UF-27, UT-32) to reasonably expect the Red and Black to not just win, but own the SEC East in convincing fashion?

 I’m not sure how you’re defining blue chip and how you’re arriving at those numbers, but your premise is backed up by looking at the recruiting rankings for the East teams over the last five years, courtesy of 247Sports: